JBroks/booksy-reviews/README.md

         $ heroku git:remote -a 'app-name''
         ```

-    - For existing repositories add the heroku remote should be used: `$ heroku git:remote -a 'app-name'`;
+    - For existing repositories add the Heroku remote should be used: `$ heroku git:remote -a 'app-name'`;

 4. Requirements: